shyam27/learninggit/readMe.md

-Hi this is sample application to learn about git commands.
+Hi this is sample application pushed into the github to do handson with git commands.
+Thankyou.